newlogic-digital/core/README.md

 ## 📌 Future plans
 - translating docs to english
-- using vite as main dev server
-- rewrite everything 😂
+- refactor or rewrite everything 😂
 - concept is good, but realization could be way better
 - future rewrite could drop gulp completely and use esbuild for css, js build and vite for dev server